animal-tree/Another-Version/2-Opposing-views.md

 Benzos are GABA agonists, like alcohol.
 That means they simulate GABA or enhance GABA receptor function.
 In response, the brain downregulates GABA production and receptor sensitivity universally across the brain, universally.
 The brain responds to those GABA bursts by "downregulation," even long, long after cessation.

 Despite the similarities to alcohol, benzos are synthetic, achieve much the same effect without a person being able to notice the same short-term consequences like immediate hangover, and are often prescribed to be taken daily for long periods of time.
-[Studies haven't shown](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8629021/) that the long-term consequences are preferable to those of alcohol, and my experience was so severe that I would strongly bet they are worse.
+[Studies haven't shown](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8629021/) that the long-term consequences are preferable to those of alcohol, many [quite the opposite](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10309976/), and my experience was so severe that I would strongly bet worse.

 <p align="center">
 <a href="https://github.com/slerman12/BrokenWisdoms/assets/9126603/bdd0f3d5-425b-430c-b52c-4dcba693c8e2">